hyperledger/firefly-fir/text/0012-namespace-isolation.md

 This change introduces a new version of the FireFly contract for both Ethereum and Fabric.
 The new contract is specific to a single namespace, so it will _not_ take a `namespace` parameter to `pinBatch()` or emit it in the `BatchPin` event.
+It also introduces a new `networkAction()` method, which also emits `BatchPin` (parameters are assigned different meanings, but usage of the single event makes ordering easier).

-In addition, it contains a new function, `networkVersion()`.
-This allows multi-party networks to agree on the set of rules used for a given namespace.
+In addition, the contract contains a new queryable function, `networkVersion()`.
+This allows multiparty networks to agree on the set of rules used for a given namespace.
 All prior versions of the contract (without these methods) are assumed to be "network version 1".
 This FIR introduces "network version 2", which differs in the signature of BatchPin as detailed above, and in how identities are resolved (see "Identities" section below).

+A new `/network/action` API is added, with a single supported action expressed as `{"type": "terminate"}`.
+This action will send a special blockchain transaction that signals all network members to unsubscribe from their current contract and move to the next one configured in the contract list.
+When invoked with a "version 1" contract, it calls `pinBatch()` with special parameters to identify the action.
+When invoked with a "verison 2" contract, it calls `networkAction()`.

-## Admin Config API
+## Config SPI

-Because it represents global state and was not widely adopted, the admin API for modifying config values via HTTP will be removed.
+Because it represents global state and was not widely adopted, the admin SPI for modifying config values via HTTP will be removed.
 Config will only be read from the config file.

+The `/config/reset` call is renamed to simply `/reset`, but continues to be available as an administrative way to perform a "soft reset" and pick up new configuration (including adding or removing namespaces in the config).

 ## Namespace APIs

 Namespaces will now be defined only via config, so the POST API for defining new namespaces will be removed.

+The returned bodies from `/namespaces`, `/namespaces/{ns}`, and `/namespaces/{ns}/status` are also tweaked slightly.
+More details about the multiparty contract are now available, but all information related to messages/broadcasting of namespaces is removed.

 ## Messaging